 Our conference is a wonderful opportunity to share ideas, best practices, and cutting-edge research in the fields of police and criminal psychology.
 We want to hear from individuals in professional practice, academics, police officers, legal professionals, and students.
 This year we will also be focusing upon the needs of our military as they relate to police and criminal psychology.
 We are interested in how police psychology interfaces with the military in preventing sexual assault and harassment, helping veterans who come in contact with the criminal justice system, and helping our veterans in managing PTSD.

-The deadline for submission of proposals for presentations or posters is May 15, 2017.
+The deadline for submission of proposals for presentations or posters has been extended until Friday, June 9, 2017.
 Presentations may be made by professionals only; students are not permitted to make presentations.
 Professionals may also present posters if they prefer.
 Students, including undergraduate and graduate students at any level, are encouraged to submit posters.
 There is an award and honorarium for the best student poster (see below for details).
 (Professionals who are enrolled in graduate programs will be recognized as professionals; they may submit presentation or poster proposals.)

 The first-authors of proposals for presentations and posters will be notified about the status of their requests shortly after the submission deadline.
 Presenters are expected to register for the conference shortly after proposal decisions are distributed.
 (You must be a current SPCP member to register for the conference.)
 If you have questions regarding presentations or posters contact President Eric Hickey (firstname.lastname@example.org ) and cc to Kimberly Secrist (JPCP_Asst_Editor@aol.com).